aliyounis9/NutriateMe/README.md

 # NutriateMe

-The aim of the application is to reduce the effects of malnutrition problems.
+The aim of the application is to reduce the effects of malnutrition on human health.

 The application analyzes the user's self-designed meals, suggesting potential warnings and edits to maximize dietary benefits and help avoid future diseases and recommending a healthy mix of nutrients per meal, which is consistent with the medical data the user entered